27 August 2024

 Are Christians displaced because of persecution?

-“When the terrorists come to churches and find Christians, they tell them that Christianity’s time is over, and they should turn to the Islamic religion,” says Pastor Soré in Burkina Faso.
-He and his family had to flee Islamic militants, and now live in two tents in an isolated area with other vulnerable members from their community.
+“When the terrorists come to churches and find Christians, they tell them that Christianity’s time is over, and they should turn to the Islamist religion,” says Pastor Soré in Burkina Faso.
+He and his family had to flee Islamist militants, and now live in two tents in an isolated area with other vulnerable members from their community.
 “They warn Christians to stop conducting services.
 After warning, when they come back later and find you in the church, they kill you.”

 Pastor Soré remains confident in Jesus.
 “I do believe that we are displaced, but Jesus is not and will never be displaced from our lives,” he says.
 “He is always with us.”